 But for some, it’s not just about the college experience; it’s about bragging rights.
 What’s the purpose of a college education?
-Is it about the prestige of getting a degree from a big name school, like these celebrity parents believed and were willing to pay so dearly to obtain?
+Is it about the prestige of getting a liberal arts degree from a big-name school, like some celebrity parents were willing to pay so dearly to obtain?

-Or is the purpose of college to gain experience and education?
+Or is the point of college to gain experience and education?
 If that’s the case, then is a state school as good as an elite university?
 What about a trade school?
 Is a college education really as critical as we may think?

 If we analyze the recent college admissions scandal, where celebrity parents got in legal hot water overpaying to get their kids into elite schools, it becomes truly absurd.
-These parents were lying, paying tons of money, and doing all kinds of questionable tricks, telling themselves it was all for their children’s future.
-Now it has cost them their jobs, fines, and a great deal of public embarrassment.
+These parents were lying, paying tons of money, and doing all kinds of questionable tricks, telling themselves it was all for their children’s future in higher education.
+It cost many of them their jobs, fines, and a great deal of public embarrassment.

 But we can learn a lot by looking at the parents’ motives.
 Were the actions of these celebrity parents simply based on a desire to “help” their children?
 Is an elite or Ivy League college the real answer to a good life?
 And does it make such a difference that it’s worth lying, cheating, and bribing to secure a spot?
 Is that teaching kids any life lesson, preparing students for a career, or giving them skills and knowledge to achieve success in life?

-What it really comes down to is a mistaken view of prestige versus what constitutes a truly great life.
+It really comes down to a mistaken view of prestige versus what constitutes a truly remarkable life full of purpose.
 These parents were deluding themselves into believing that cheating their way into a special spot in line would give their kids a leg up in their future.
-Whereas, truly it was doing exactly the opposite and sending their kids a dangerous message that they could cheat or buy their way into an authentic college experience.
+Whereas, truly, it was doing precisely the opposite and sending their kids a dangerous message that they could cheat or buy their way into an authentic college experience.

 One of the kids had even posted a video online saying she didn’t care about getting an education at all.
 She wanted to party.
 What benefit were her parents’ dishonest actions to her?
 Her parents seemed to want to help her get in because they wanted to hand over anything she demanded, including college admission.

-Where is the larger lesson in all of this?
+Where is the more important lesson in all of college admission scandal business?

-The chances are high that these parents wanted to secure a spot for their children at an elite school because they believed it would set their kids up for later success.
+The chances are high that these parents wanted to secure a spot for their children at an elite school because they believed it would set their kids up for later success in life.
 They hoped they were putting their kids on a path toward the future they wanted.
-But buying their way into a school does exactly the opposite.
+But buying their way into school does the opposite.
 Instead of setting them up for success, they took away their ability to adapt, learn, grow, and build grit.

-So, what is the purpose of college anyway?
+So, what is the purpose or the point of college anyway?
 If it’s to build experience or gain skills and knowledge, why do we all value elite degrees?

-At the end of the day, college is about learning to think.
-It’s about seeing yourself as part of the world, learning a deeper understanding, and connecting to the world around you.
-It’s not simply about fast-tracking your way to a career, learning a marketable skill, or even earning a degree.
+It’s not simply about fast-tracking your way to a career, learning a marketable skill, or even earning a great liberal arts degree.
 College is about gaining valuable life experience and building connections.
 It’s about learning how to learn—which is the most critical component of the college experience.

-This is one of the many reasons why liberal education matters so much.
-Students need to learn history to understand where they fit within the thread of mankind.
+Establishing the skills to learn is one of the many reasons why liberal education matters so much.
+Students need to know history to understand where they fit within the thread of humankind.
 They need science.
-They need math so they understand quantum mechanics and emerging physics.
-They need sociology so they understand the movements happening in the world.
-They need psychology so they begin to understand themselves and each other.
+They need math, so they understand quantum mechanics and emerging physics.
+They need sociology, so they understand the movements happening in the world.
+They need psychology, so they begin to understand themselves and each other.
 Then they can dig deeper into the subjects that interest them, with dedicated professors to challenge and guide them further along the path.

 It’s important we’re all learning throughout our lives.
-College is an important way to build up our love of learning and teach young adults how to learn.
+College is a meaningful way to build up our love of learning and teach young adults how to learn.
 It opens their eyes to the bigger picture and gives them many options to explore.